husqvarnagroup/GETL/docs/installation.md

 ### On a databricks cluster

-The GETL is tested on Databricks Runtime Version 7.3 (Apache Spark 3.0.1)
+The GETL is tested on Databricks Runtime Version 7.* (Apache Spark 3.0.1 and above)

 To install the GETL in databricks, the GETL will need to be added to the cluster Libraries.